sonalexle/sonalexle.github.io/_pages/about.md

 I will undertake Master's studies in fall 2022 at the same university or elsewhere.

 My undergraduate studies cover the foundations of data science: computer science, math, and statistics.
-In addition, throuth university courses, projects, and internships, I have obtained a solid foundation of machine learning (ML), grounded in math and statistics.
+In addition, through university courses, projects, and internships, I have obtained a solid foundation of machine learning (ML), grounded in math and statistics.

 *Updates:* I'll be joining [Aalto Probabilistic ML group](https://research.cs.aalto.fi/pml/) as a research assistant.